spring2go/geekstore/README.md

 A developer oriented, headless ecommerce framework based on Spring + GraphQL + Angular.

 > **Headless** means GeekStore only focus on backend, it does not care which frontend stack you use.
-> GeekStore is built for developers, it only exposes a group of ecommerce APIs(in GraphQL), by calling these APIs, developers
+> GeekStore is built for developers, it only exposes a group of ecommerce Admin&Shop APIs(in GraphQL), by calling these APIs, developers
 > can query data(such as query product data), or mutate data(such as add item with id '123' into current order).
 > So, if you want to develop ecommerce application based on GeekStore, you just need to implement the store frontend
 > based on your specific business needs.
 For example, you can leverage Angular/React/Vue, whatever frontend stack you like to build your store